kshetline/ligatures-limited/README.md

 }
 ```

-This configuration enables the `www` ligature, and only the `www` ligatures, within block comments for CSS and JavaScript.
+This configuration enables `www` ligatures, and only `www` ligatures, within block comments for CSS and JavaScript.

 TypeScript inherits the above behavior, and also disables the `!=` ligature in all contexts.